6 min reading

 Another consideration when choosing an IoT gateway is the ability to deploy the edge compute.
 The technology allows deployment in diverse physical environments, including outdoor environments and smelting factories.
 Edge computing is becoming more prevalent as the IoT becomes more widely adopted.
 Edge computing applications can reduce latency.
 The majority of the data coming from sensors is irrelevant to most IoT applications.
 If the temperature sensor is reporting a reading every second of twenty degrees Celsius, for example, edge computing will allow filtering the data at the sensor location before sending it to the cloud.
 This reduces network costs, as well as cloud storage and processing costs, increasing informational value.

 Choose an IoT gateway that supports the appropriate communication protocol.
 Unlike standard communication protocols, IoT protocols follow different architectures and have different capabilities.
 The choice of the protocol should be based on the type of application and the desired level of security and reliability.
 If your use case is resource-constrained, choose one with a low data rate and a high level of security.
-If you need a secure and reliable connection, choose one with a reliable long-range transmission.
+If you need a secure and reliable connection, choose one with the reliable long-range transmission.

 Moreover, consider the range of the data that the IoT device can send.
 BLE is not suitable for a WAN application.
 Besides, the range that the device can cover must be compatible with the protocol used for remote communications.
 In addition, choose a gateway with edge computing, which is an option for transmitting and analyzing data directly from the device.
 If you’re not sure, consider using a multi-hop gateway process.